 Just hours before delegates started pouring into the Excel on Wednesday, news of the true scale of Yahoo’s 2013 breach – already the biggest data leak in history – was breaking in the US.
-Contrary to previous reports, the firm admitted hackers had accessed not one billion accounts, but all three billion.
+The firm had admitted that hackers had accessed not one billion, but all three billion user accounts.
 To Webroot’s director of threat research, David Kennerley, the story was eye-catching, but unsurprising.

 “It’s incredible news that three billion Yahoo user accounts were affected by the data breach in 2013, but at the same time probably not a real surprise,” he told NS Tech.
 “The hackers had pretty much free reign over Yahoo systems for a good while – with the breach only being initially disclosed by the company in late 2016.”